BlockstreamResearch/bip-frost-dkg/README.md

 SecPedPop is identical to SimplPedPop except that it does not require secure channels between the participants.
 The participants start by generating an ephemeral key pair as per [BIP 327's IndividualPubkey](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki#key-generation-of-an-individual-signer) for encrypting the 32-byte key shares.

 TODO: it could actually be any encryption scheme, but e.g. el gamal would be simple to standardize.
 We also we may want to consider encrypting all traffic.
+TIM: We have to think about desired properties, in particular in combination with signatures (authentication vs signatures -- remember iMessage). https://doc.libsodium.org/public-key_cryptography/authenticated_encryption  -- Does iMessage attack matter here?
+The received messages are checked but if we use encrypt+sign, then you could just copy the polynomial from another participant... no, the pops should avoid this

 ```python
 def secpedpop_round1(seckey):